WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 #TODO: hopefully not True in CMIP7?
 There are 4 indices defining an ensemble member: “r” for realization, “i” for initialization, “p” for physics, and “f” for forcing.
 Modeling groups will record in ES-DOC the key to interpreting the differences between simulations identified by different indices.

 A useful tool to assess the models is the [Rapid Evaluation Framework (REF)][ref].
-It is a systematic and rapid performance assessment of the expected models participating in the CMIP7 Assessment Fast Track.
+It is an assessment of the models participating in the CMIP7 Assessment Fast Track.

 #TODO: maybe add a grid section, when https://github.com/WCRP-CMIP/Variable-Registry/issues/111 is decided